IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What’s a programmer’s least favorite thing to do?
-Compile without proper error checking._
+> _What do you call an infinite loop?
+A programmer’s worst nightmare._

 <!--ENDS_HERE_QUOTE_CARD-->